-Social media certainly is a powerful tool — and one that you need to learn how to harness to get results in today’s business world.
-Before you jump in and start a new social media campaign, what are some of the words of wisdom you should know?
+Social media certainly is a powerful tool and one that you need to learn how to harness to get results in today’s business world.
+Before you jump in and start a new social media campaigns, what are some of the words of wisdom you should know?
 I’m going to review 5 of the pitfalls of social media campaigns and more importantly, how you can avoid them.

 Pitfall #1: Impatience

-Many entrepreneurs and business owners make the mistake of being impatient when it comes to social media campaign management and results.
+Many entrepreneurs and business owners make the mistake of being impatient when it comes to social media campaigns management and results.
 Just because you haven’t seen your strategy starting to work at the level you’d like after one week, one month, or even several months, don’t throw all your hard work out the door.
 Doing things the right way takes time.
 Engaging with customers is more of an art than a science.
 Make tweaks to your social media strategy rather than sweeping changes, and give those changes time to see results.

 So much of good social media management is just knowing where the boundaries are.
 Social media itself can’t solve all your marketing problems.

 Pitfall #2: Not Knowing Your Customers

 Whether you are pounding the pavement and talking directly to customers or engaging on social media, not knowing your customers is a huge pitfall.
 If you’re not targeting the right demographic with the right type of social media, you’re losing out on potential customers and connections.
 Your customer base will probably change over time, so you’ll also need to keep in tune with the pulse and adapt your social media strategy as needed.
 One good way to achieve this is to survey your customers at regular intervals, and after major purchases or transactions are complete.

 Pitfall #3: Overspending